nodejs/node/doc/contributing/collaborator-guide.md

 Treat commits that introduce new core modules with extra care.

-Check if the module's name conflicts with an existing ecosystem module.
-If it does, choose a different name unless the module owner has agreed in writing to transfer it.
+New modules must be added with the `node:` prefix.

+When adding promises APIs it is ok to add `/promises` to an existing module.
+For example: `inspector/promises`.
+These additionsl should be marked as SemVer major by default.

-If the new module name is free, register a placeholder in the module registry as soon as possible.
+If the new module name without the `node:` prefix is free, register a placeholder in the module registry as soon as possible.
 Link to the pull request that introduces the new core module in the placeholder's `README`.

+If the module name without the `node:` prefix is not free and the module is not widely used, contact the owner to see if they would be willing to transfer it to the project.

+We try to register a placeholder without the `node:` prefix whenever possible in order to avoid confusion and typosquatting type attacks.

 For pull requests introducing new core modules: